-This ancient staff carved from stout oak is without any ornamentation beyond its heavy gnarling and twisting, and a small inscription.
-If you are able to read Elven you can gather that it was created for a crusade to heal the swamps and restore balance that was lost.
+This ancient staff carved from stout oak is without any ornamentation beyond its natural gnarls and twists, and a small inscription.
+If you are able to read Elven you can gather that it was created for a crusade to heal the forests and restore balance that was lost.
 This staff has 8 charges and regains 1d8 expended charges each day at dawn.

 Reach of Infinite Branches

 If you expend a charge and spend 1 minute concentrating you can cast

 As an action you can expend a charge while touching a Large tree or plant in a swamp or dead forest to stimulate it to grow so long as it is still standing.
 Within one hour you can notice it’s bark being restored, and buds beginning to form.
 You regain any charges you expended to heal a plant in this way after your next long or short rest.